-I am Michael Noe – a 38-year-old UX designer and entrepreneur.
-I live with my 12-year-old son in Aarhus.
+I am Michael Noe – a 40-year-old UX designer and entrepreneur.
+I live with my 14-year-old son in Aarhus.
 I play music, I’m geeky about technology and have recently been inspired by my son to try gaming.
-I’m currently looking for new opportunities and a place to find a passion for new projects.

 As a designer of user experiences, I have always loved to see how people adopt the experiences I design.
 Is it a fit, and not just useful, but actually pleasing to use.
 Especially because the products I design, are often tightly connected to the success of the business it is produced for.
 I follow a classic design thinking approach to design.